affinidi/reference-app-affinidi-vault/generator/dotnet/template/Readme.md

 ## Getting Started

-These instructions will help you to make this project up and running on your local machine for development and testing purposes.
+These instructions will help you to get this project up and running on your local machine for development and testing purposes.

 ### Prerequisites